Honors Graduation Information – 2022

 Do my guests need proof of vaccination/test results/masks?

-We will contact guests within a week of our event with updated safety requirements according to the most current policies of our community and venue.
+We will contact guests within a week of our event with updated health and safety requirements according to the most current policies of our community and venue.

 Where is the best parking?

 We encourage people to carpool, use public transit, and/or allow extra time for traffic issues or to find alternate parking.
-It’s a busy time on campus!
-There are also several pay lots and limited street parking nearby.
+As UW’s commencement will occur later on the day of our event, please follow general advice for on or near campus parking.

 Should Departmental Honors students attend?

 Departmental Honors students who feel connected into our core community are definitely welcome to attend this event!
-If you have been active in Honors beyond your major department and want to celebrate with the faculty, staff, alumni, and fellow students who have helped you reach this day, this day is for you, too!
+If you have been active in Honors beyond your major department and want to celebrate with the faculty, staff, alumni, and fellow students who have helped you reach this day, just let us know before May 12.

-Many students pursuing Departmental Honors prefer to celebrate the distinction within their chosen majors rather than attend this ceremony.
-If you’re not sure, contact your favorite Honors adviser or email forcarey@uw.edu to consider your options.
+Most students who haven’t participated in Interdisciplinary Honors requirements prefer to celebrate the distinction within their chosen majors rather than attend the IHP ceremony.
+If you’re not sure what’s best for you, contact your favorite Honors adviser or email forcarey@uw.edu to consider your options.

 How do I request accommodations?